Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Mike lasts because he changes the emotional temperature of every scene he enters.

-His legacy also depends on the way Better Call Saul deepens what Breaking Bad introduced.
-In Breaking Bad, Mike is already formed: lethal, competent, dry, and watchful.
+His legacy is strengthened by the way Better Call Saul deepens what Breaking Bad introduced.
+In Breaking Bad, Mike is already formed: lethal, dry, watchful, and efficient.
 In Better Call Saul, we see the formation.
-We see the parking booth before the empire.
-The father is before the fixer fully hardens.
+We see the booth before the empire.
+The grieving father before the professional fully hardens.
 The guilt before it becomes routine.
-That retroactive depth makes every later Mike scene hurt more.

-His life is a warning written in a low voice: you can master every room, read every threat, and plan every exit and still never escape yourself.
+His life is a warning in a low voice: you can master every room, read every threat, and plan every exit and still never escape yourself.

 Final Meaning: The Man Who Could Not Retire From Guilt